 |Budget: $50 million||Financed by: Intertainment|

 Back in June 2000, Intertainment entered a financing agreement with Kopelson Entertainment, where the German company would fund 10 Kopelson produced pictures for $500 million over five years — and cover Kopelson’s overhead and development.
 Twisted is the only film to emerge from that pact, as Intertainment was scaling down its company’s costs, as they prepared for a major court battle with the infamous Franchise Pictures — who defrauded them by inflating budgets on movies they were to financially split costs on, so that Intertainment ended up shouldering most of the costs.
 Intertainment was eventually awarded $121.7 million.

-Twisted was booked into 2,703 theaters and received awful reviews and came in with a weak $8,904,299 — placing #3 for the weekend and miles behind The Passion Of The Christ.
+Twisted was booked into 2,703 theaters and received awful reviews and came in with a weak $8,904,299 — placing #3 for the weekend and miles behind the surprise smash The Passion Of The Christ.
 Audiences gave the film a terrible C Cinemascore.
-Twisted declined 42.4% the following weekend to $5,126,387 and fell a modest 39.9% in its third frame to $3,081,612 but dropped 56.8% the fourth weekend to $1,331,684.
-It closed its run with $25,198,598.
+Twisted declined 42.4% the following weekend to $5,126,387 and fell a modest 39.9% in its third frame to $3,081,612 but sank 56.8% the fourth weekend to $1,331,684.
+The domestic run closed with $25,198,598.
 Paramount would see back about $13.8 million after theaters take their percentage of the gross, far below their unreported acquisition cost and P&A expenses.

 Twisted played very poorly overseas, pulling in less than a million in most markets and $3.6 million from Italy was the strongest showings.
 Despite being financed with German coin, it grossed just $549,856 in Germany.
-The overseas cume was just $15,756,005 across numerous distributors and no cash overages would flow back to Intertainment.
+The overseas cume was $15,756,005 across numerous distributors and no cash overages would flow back to Intertainment.